tatango/our-boxen/README.md

 6. Run `script/boxen --debug --profile`.
 7. When complete, close Terminal.app, and open iTerm.app via Spotlight search.
 Ignore Terminal and use iTerm for all future command line interactions :D
-8. Now within iTerm, `cd /opt/boxen/repo` and run `script/boxen --debug --profile` for a second time (*This is necessary due to what appears to be a bug in boxen - without a second run, the system wide gems are not installed, which caused bundler to fail*).
+8. Now within iTerm, `cd /opt/boxen/repo` and run `script/boxen --debug --profile` for a second time *(This is necessary due to what appears to be a bug in boxen - without a second run, the system wide gems are not installed, which causes bundler to fail downstream)*.

 The machine's Plyfe boxen provisioning is now complete.
 Apps (Chrome, Dropbox, etc), Rubies (1.8.7, 1.9.3 - default, and 2.0.0), and Homebrew packages (heroku-toolbelt, pidof, etc) have been automatically installed.
 Further custom tweaks can be added and scripted automatically by editing your personal .pp manifest file (established in Prerequisite #2).